OnsJannet/OnsJannet/README.md

 - 🤔 I’m looking for help with machine learning.
 - 📫 How to reach me: onsjannet@gmail.com.
 - 😄 Pronouns: She/her.
-- ⚡ Fun fact: I love playing video games.
+- ⚡ Fun fact: i like mixing finance with computer science.

 #### Top Technologies